IsaacG/Advent-of-Code/2023/notes.md

 # Day 01

+The exercise: scan lines to find the first and last number on each line.
+Part two: expand the words "one", "two", ... "nine" and repeat the above.
+Catch: words like "twone" and "eightwo" need to be expanded to two numbers.

 ## Issue One

 I decided it would be good to use the faster desktop this year.
 The exercise starts and I instantly realize my desktop doesn't have cookies set up to download the data.
 Close that all down and switch to the server!

 ## Issue Two

 Instead of adding `total += number[0] * 10 + number[-1]` I added `total += number[0] + number[-1]`.
 Thankfully I fixed that pretty quickly to solve part 1.